-As of December 31, 2023, Occidental had \$960 million of other intangible assets primarily related to Carbon Engineering and TerraLithium, included in other long-term assets.
-These assets will be amortized between 9 and 25 years on a straight-line basis.
+As of December 31, 2024, Occidental had \$920 million of other intangible assets primarily related to Carbon Engineering and TerraLithium included in the midstream and marketing segment other long-term assets.
+These assets are amortized between 9 and 25 years on a straight-line basis.
 Occidental performs impairment tests on its finite-lived intangible assets whenever events or changes in circumstances lead to a reduction in the estimated useful lives or estimated future cash flows that would indicate that the carrying amount may not be recoverable, or when management's plans change with respect to those assets.
 Any impairment loss would be calculated as the excess of the asset's net book value over its estimated fair value.

-As of December 31, 2023, Occidental had \$668 million of goodwill related to its ownership in Carbon Engineering, included in other long-term assets.
+As of December 31, 2024, Occidental had \$668 million of goodwill related to its ownership in Carbon Engineering included in the midstream and marketing segment other long-term assets.
 Goodwill is subject to annual impairment testing every April.
 Occidental's goodwill impairment test first assesses qualitative factors to determine whether goodwill is likely impaired.
 If the qualitative assessment indicates that it is more likely than not that the fair value of a reporting unit is less than its carrying amount including goodwill, Occidental will then perform a quantitative goodwill impairment test.
 Changes in goodwill may result from, among other things, impairments, future acquisitions, or future divestitures.